stIncMale/java-instrumentation/content/readme.txt

-The folder contains sources, build file for Apache Ant, license file and external libraries.
+The folder contains sources, build file, license file and external libraries.

 List of files and folders:
 >lib/ - contains external libraries needed for compilation and running the code